gregmsanderson/fly-hello-laravel/README.md

 ## Run it locally

 You will need PHP 8+.
 You can check the version using `php --version`.
+And [composer](https://getcomposer.org/).

-1. clone this repo
+1. Clone this repo
-2. duplicate `.env.example` naming it `.env`
+2. Duplicate `.env.example` naming it `.env`
+3. Run `composer install` to install its dependencies
-3. `php artisan key:generate` to generate a new secret key
+4. Run `php artisan key:generate` to generate a new secret key
-4. `php artisan serve`
+5. Run `php artisan serve` to run a local development server

 You should be able to visit `http://localhost:8000` and see the home page.